casper-network/docs-archive/dapp/eco-315-erc20docs/logic.md

 Add new crate
 -------------
-One of the main benefits of writing smart contracts in Rust is having the capability to write a lot of code which then can serve as a library for implementing smart contracts.
+One of the main benefits of developing smart contracts in Rust is having the capability to write a lot of code which then can serve as a library for implementing smart contracts.

 Here we will implement the logic of the ERC20 abstracting memory operations to render it fitting and testable for a smart contract as follows: